 Sometimes gonorrhea spreads to the adnexa, causing salpingitis, or disseminates to skin and/or joints, causing skin sores or septic arthritis.

 Diagnose using NAAT, but culture and sensitivity testing should be done when needed to detect antimicrobial resistance.

 Screen asymptomatic, high-risk patients using NAAT.

-Treat uncomplicated infection with a single dose of ceftriaxone 250 mg IM plus either azithromycin 1 g po once or doxycycline 100 mg po bid for 7 days.
+Treat uncomplicated infection with a single dose of ceftriaxone 250 mg IM plus azithromycin 1 g po once.